Arthur season 10

-The 10th season of the television series Arthur was originally produced in 2006 and broadcast on PBS in the United States from May 15 to 26, 2006 and contains 10 episodes.
+The tenth season of the television series Arthur was originally produced in 2005 and broadcast on PBS Kids Go! in the United States from May 15 to May 26, 2006, and contains 10 episodes.
 The DVD set for the season was released in region 1 on March 25, 2008.
 This included downloadable teaching materials and described video for the visually impaired.
 The season's guest stars are Édgar Rentería, Mike Timlin, Johnny Damon, and Ming Tsai.
-This is the last season in which Jason Szwimmer voices D.W.
+This marks the final season in which Jason Szwimmer voices D.W.
+Read and the first season in which Tyler Brody-Stein voices Timmy Tibble (after having voiced his brother, Tommy Tibble, in the previous season), while Ryan Tilson voices Tommy.
 This is the second season of Arthur where the episodes aired in one month, following season 4.

 2006 was marked as a 10-year milestone for the TV series Arthur and a 30-year milestone of the book series by Marc Brown.
 In celebration, a contest was run on the Arthur website called "Crazy 10's Scavenger Hunt", where viewers would search for hidden "10"s on the season's episodes for a chance to win a prize.
+The “10”s can also appear in the title cards themselves.